 Neighborhood Resilience Project

 Neighborhood Resilience Project is a partner ministry of St. Paul's, whose focus is on trauma-informed community development in Pittsburgh.
 We provide 120 brown-bag lunches for kids on the first Saturday of every month.
 If you would like to participate in this ministry, email The.
 Rev. Erin Morey.
 We are working on having more service opportunities with Neighborhood Resilience Project in the near future!

 Thank you to St. Paul’s for your ongoing donations to Trinity Walk-In Ministry!
 Watch this space for more opportunities as the seasons change.

 Food Pantry Sunday

 St. Paul’s collects food and monetary contributions to support the South Hills Food Pantry the first Sunday of the month.
 Please remember to bring your nonperishable food contributions to the service of your choice.
 All canned, jarred (plastic, please) and boxed items are appreciated.
 You can also donate financially to support the Food Pantry by clicking here.
-At the 8:45am and 10:45am services, you will be invited to bring your donation forward during the service.
-Contributions may also be placed in the food box in the Undercroft at any time.
+Contributions can be placed in the food box in the Undercroft at any time.